Skip to main content

 What does exercise mean?

-Exercising essentially means executing your right to buy or sell the underlying equity at the strike price.
-You can choose to exercise your right any day up to or on the expiration date, which is called “early exercise.”
-Or, if you don’t take action, your Option contract will be automatically exercised at expiration if it is at least one penny in-the-money—a process referred to as the "exercise by exception" by the Options Clearing Corporation.
+For stock & ETF options, you can choose to exercise your right any day up to or on the expiration date, which is called “early exercise.”
+Or, if you don’t take action, your option contract will be automatically exercised at expiration if it is at least one penny in-the-money—a process referred to as the "exercise by exception" by the Options Clearing Corporation.

 What happens if I exercise?